-- Bright Sources: observations of extremely bright sources (> 5 Crab) carry significant risk to the detectors and will only be considered in exceptional cases.
-Proposers who wish to observe sources that are known to reach these flux levels must contact the CXC Helpdesk before submitting a proposal. - Resource Costs, UPDATED FEBRUARY 2020: In Cycle 22, a "Resource Cost" (RC) will be calculated for each proposed non-TOO target.
+- Major Changes in Cycle 22: Several major changes were introduced in Cycle 22 involving constraints, preferences, TOOs and followups, and grids.
+All proposers, especially those who did not submit a proposal in Cycle 22, are encouraged to review the following updates: - Resource Costs: In Cycle 22 and subsequent cycles, a "Resource Cost" (RC) will be calculated for each proposed non-TOO target.
 The RC quantifies the difficulty of scheduling each non-TOO observation.
 The RC replaces "constraint categories" used in previous Cycles.
 The RC will be calculated for all non-TOO targets including those with no user-imposed science constraints.
 Targets near the ecliptic poles are difficult to schedule: therefore even observations without constraints may incur a non-zero RC by virtue of its sky position.
 The RC for all targets in a proposal can be calculated within CPS.
 There is a cap on the total RC that will be accepted at the peer review.
-We anticipate this to be approximately 32,000.
+We anticipate this to be approximately 27,500.
 See Section 4.3 for more details. - Observing Preferences: Prior to Cycle 22, observing preferences (e.g. time windows, roll angles etc) were allowed to enhance the science return of proposed observations.
-Due to the increasing complexity of keeping the spacecraft within acceptable thermal limits, preferences will not be accepted in Cycle 22 and beyond.
-Coordination with ground-based observatories must now be entered as a constraint.

-- Roll and/or offset adjustments after LTS placement: Adjustments to roll and/or pointing to optimally place a target on the detector given the observation date must now be specified on the CPS forms.
-Observations constrained in this way are difficult to schedule and will incur a higher RC - TOO Follow-ups UPDATED FEBRUARY 2020: From Cycle 22, all TOO follow-up observations (observations following an initial trigger observation) will be classified as a half trigger for the purposes of counting triggers at the peer review see Section 4.6 for more details. - TOO Response Times UPDATED FEBRUARY 2020: TOO response times and the number of available triggers within each response category have changed.
+Due to the increasing complexity of keeping the spacecraft within acceptable thermal limits, preferences will not be accepted in Cycle 23 and beyond.
+Coordination with ground-based observatories must now be entered as a constraint. - o Roll and/or offset adjustments after LTS placement: Adjustments to roll and/or pointing to optimally place a target on the detector given the observation date must now be specified on the CPS forms.
+Observations constrained in this way are difficult to schedule and will incur a higher RC - TOO Follow-ups: From Cycle 22, all TOO follow-up observations (observations following an initial trigger observation) will be classified as a half trigger for the purposes of counting triggers at the peer review see Section 4.6 for more details. - TOO Response Times: TOO response times and the number of available triggers within each response category have changed.
 Please see Table 6. - High Ecliptic Latitude Targets: Targets at high ecliptic latitude (> 55 degrees) heat the Aspect Camera Assembly and are always at a thermally unfavorable pitch angle.
-A maximum of 2.5 Ms of observing time on targets situated above 55 deg or below -55 deg ecliptic latitude will be available at the Cycle 22 peer review.
+Approximately 2.0 Ms of observing time on targets situated above 55 deg or below -55 deg ecliptic latitude will be available at the

+Cycle 23 peer review.
 In addition, high ecliptic latitude targets will incur a higher RC than targets at lower latitudes.
 Proposers are encouraged to favor low ecliptic latitude objects unless key science goals require high latitude targets.
-See Section 4.5 for details. - Slew Tax and slew tax for grid surveys, NEW IN FEBRUARY 2020: In previous Cycles the slew tax has been 1.5 ks for each 90 ks of observing time (e.g. a 100 ks observation is considered to be 90+10 for the purposes of assessing slew tax).
+See Section 4.5 for details.

+• Slew Tax and slew tax for grid surveys: In previous Cycles the slew tax has been 1.5 ks for each 90 ks of observing time (e.g. a 100 ks observation is considered to be 90+10 for the purposes of assessing slew tax).
 Going forward the slew tax will be based on 30 ks segments (Section 9.1.1).
 This new formula also applies to grid surveys (Section 9.1.2)